Determining which Account Type to Set Up

 For example, with TACACS+, it is possible to use Kerberos authentication and TACACS+ authorization and accounting.
 After Alteon authenticates a user on a Kerberos server, it requests authorization information from a TACACS+ server without requiring re-authentication.
 Alteon informs the TACACS+ server that it has successfully authenticated the user on a Kerberos server and the server then provides authorization information.

-Alteon supports ASCII inbound logins, however, following are not supported:
+Alteon supports ASCII inbound logins, however, the following are not supported:

 - PAP, CHAP, and ARAP login methods.